programminghistorian/jekyll/en/lessons/gravity-model.md

 {% include figure.html filename="figure9.png" caption="Figure 9: The summary of the above code, showing the weightings for each variable and the y-intercept, listed under the 'Estimate' heading ($$\beta_{0}$$ to $$\beta_{5}$$.
 This summary also shows a number of other calculations, including [statistical significance](https://en.wikipedia.org/wiki/Statistical_significance)." %}

-## Step 3: Calculating the Estimates for each County
+## Step 3: Calculating the Estimates for Each County

 Because we now have the y-intercept ($$β0$$), the weightings ($$β1-5$$), and the 5 variable values for each county ($$P$$, $$d$$, $$Wh$$, $$Wa$$, $$WaT$$), we have all the numbers we need to solve for the model's predicted value for a county: the final result.